 Collaboration

-3 Strategies To Improve Team Efficiency in 2022
+3 Ways How To Increase Team Efficiency

 “Efficiency is doing things right, Effectiveness is doing the right thing.”

-How to Improve Team Efficiency
+Why to Improve Team Efficiency

 Improve efficiency button

 The starting point to improve team efficiency is to identify and understand how much high impact work your teams can achieve.
-To gain balanced insights and make informed data driven decision, you also need to consider your current blockers such as unproductive meetings, informational silos and poor cross functional alignment.
+To gain balanced insights and make informed data-driven decision, you also need to consider your current blockers such as unproductive meetings, informational silos and poor cross-functional alignment.

 If you are not convinced about why a team efficiency strategy is so important yet, let’s look at some stats from research and thought leaders:

-During self-assessment, employees consistently overestimate their own productivity by 11 percent.
+Employees overestimate their productivity by 11 percent.

 A Qualtrics study found, perhaps unsurprisingly, that employees tend to estimate their personal productivity as being 11 percentage points higher than the actual average.